chromaui/chromatic-docs/storybook.md

 #### How Chromatic works (in brief)

-Chromatic publishes your Storybook versions to a secure CDN, runs visual regression tests and enables workflows for reviewing and documenting UI.
-Along the way, Chromatic takes image snapshots of various configurations of your components.
-These configurations, or inputs to your components, are the specification of how visual tests should look.
-We rely on Storybook "stories" to provide these configurations.
-Chromatic's review feature also utilizes snapshots to narrow down the changes reviewers have to see.
+Chromatic publishes your Storybook to a secure CDN every commit.
+It uses your Storybook's stories for visual regression testing and UI review.

+An image snapshot is taken of each story every commit.
+Chromatic compares these snapshots to previous versions to identify bugs for [UI Tests](test).
+And it compares snapshots _between branches_ to generate a changeset for [UI Review](review) (similar to code review).

 ---